Table of Contents

 NS Record

-NS (Name Server) record specifies which DNS server is authentic for that domain means which server holds the actual DNS records).
+An NS (Name Server) record specifies which DNS server is authoritative for that domain, meaning which server holds the actual DNS records.
 It tells the internet where to proceed and locate the domain’s IP address.
 A domain always has numerous NS records.
 However, these NS records always indicate the primary and secondary nameservers.

 Breaking Down an NS Record